chaitanyapotti/Voting/README.md

 ## Security

-Electus Protocol is meant to provide secure, tested and community-audited code, but please use common sense when doing anything that deals with real money!
+Electus Voting is meant to provide secure, tested and community-audited code, but please use common sense when doing anything that deals with real money!
 We take no responsibility for your implementation decisions and any security problem you might experience.

 The core development principles and strategies that Electus Protocol is based on include: security in depth, simple and modular code, clarity-driven naming conventions, comprehensive unit testing, pre-and-post-condition sanity checks, code consistency, and regular audits.